Smoking ban: United Kingdom

 Smoking bans were enacted in Scotland on 26 March 2006, in Wales on 2 April 2007, in Northern Ireland on 30 April 2007, and in England on 1 July 2007.
 The legislation was cited as an example of good regulation which has had a favourable impact on the UK economy by the Department for Business, Innovation and Skills, and a review of the impact of smoke-free legislation carried out for the Department of Health concluded that there was no clear adverse impact on the hospitality industry despite initial criticism from some voices within the pub trade.

-Six months after implementation in Wales, the Licensed Victuallers Association (LVA), which represents pub operators across Wales, claimed that pubs had lost up to 20% of their trade.
+Six months after implementation in Wales, the Licensed Victuallers Association (LVA), which represents pub operators across Wales, stated that pubs had lost up to 20% of their trade.
 The LVA said some businesses were on the brink of closure, others had already closed down, and there was little optimism that trade would eventually return to previous levels.

-The British Beer and Pub Association (BBPA), which represents some pubs and breweries across the UK, claimed that beer sales were at their lowest level since the 1930s, ascribing a fall in sales of 7% during 2007 to the smoke-free regulations.
+The British Beer and Pub Association (BBPA), which represents some pubs and breweries across the UK, said that beer sales were at their lowest level since the 1930s, ascribing a fall in sales of 7% during 2007 to the smoke-free regulations.

 According to a survey conducted by pub and bar trade magazine The Publican, the anticipated increase in sales of food following the introduction of smoke-free workplaces did not immediately occur.
 The trade magazine's survey of 303 pubs in the United Kingdom found the average customer spent £14.86 on food and drink at dinner in 2007, virtually identical to 2006.

 A survey conducted by BII (formerly British Institute of Innkeeping) and the Federation of Licensed Victuallers' Associations (FLVA) concluded that sales had decreased by 7.3% in the 5 months since the introduction of smoke-free workplaces on 1 July 2007.
 Of the 2,708 responses to the survey, 58% of licensees said they had seen smokers visiting less regularly, while 73% had seen their smoking customers spending less time at the pub.